Red White and Blue Cheesecake

 With 4th of July coming up quickly, I thought I would treat you to a red, white, and blue dessert for the holiday.
 My plans are walk around the city for whatever they have planned and watch fireworks.

-Since I don’t want to go all summer without making cheesecake, No Bake Cheesecake For Two with strawberries and blueberries will do the trick.
+Since I don’t want to go all summer without making cheesecake, this Red White And Blue Cheesecake with strawberries and blueberries will do the trick.

 It’s no bake cheesecake in a cup.
 Then it’s layered with fresh berries to make a cheesecake parfait.